-In 1948 Mark arrived in England with no clothes, and left the country at the ripe old age of 9 months (claims he didn’t like the weather).
-Crossing the Atlantic by ship with his parents to settle in Victoria BC, Canada was his early start to an enduring allure of travel which has taken him to some of the furthest flung corners of the world.
+Mark appeared in England with no clothes in 1948, only to abandon the country at the ripe old age of 9 months claiming he didn’t like the weather.
+Crossing the Atlantic by ship with his parents to settle in Victoria BC, was his early start to an enduring allure of travel which has taken him across many oceans, to some of the furthest flung corners of the world.

 In 1981 while in the jungles of the Amazon with only a kerosene lamp for light, Mark decided to try his hand at capturing his travels on paper.
 With an affection for seeing things with the funny side up, he has been penning his adventures and misadventures ever since.

 After working over 40 years in a variety of professions from construction to computers, Mark retired from a highly successful career in Real Estate in 2008.
 These days, if not off traveling and marinating in unique cultures around the planet, he is most likely to be found pursuing one of his other passions which include running, cycling, gardening, and hiking.

 Mark and his wife Christine share a mutual love of adventure travel that has taken them all over the world to discover and savor the oddities and beauty of foreign cultures.